arunsahoo-xt/Meme_Generator/README.md

 Issues:

- Add text size editor and color picker.
+ 1.Add text size editor and color picker.

- Make the website responsive for different screens.
+ 2.Make the website responsive for different screens.

- Add a button which allows texts to be written above/below the image instead of over the image.
+ 3.Add a button which allows texts to be written above/below the image instead of over the image.

 How to contribute: